ReemaRajput/Excel-/README.md

 # Excel
-The Excel projects which I have uploaded have been a guided project available on YouTube.
-They helped me gain insight on the process of Data Analysis using Excel.
+The Excel projects that I have uploaded have been a guided project available on YouTube. \nThey helped me gain insights into the process of Data Analysis using Excel.